Pre4104/General-insurance-management-system/README.md

 # General-insurance-management-system
 A Python + MySQL based insurance management system for customers and underwriters

-# General Insurance Management System

 A database-driven desktop application built with **Python 3.12** and **MySQL 8.0** for managing general insurance policies.
-Developed as a Class XII Computer Science (083) Investigatory Project at Kendriya Vidyalaya AFS Yelahanka, Bengaluru (2023–24).
+Developed as a Investigatory

 ---